Barysk/testownik_term/README.md

 ### flags
 ```
--a - addintional repeats if you failed to answer correctly
+-a <num> - addintional repeats if you failed to answer correctly, default: 1
--i - initial repeats for each question
+-i <num> - initial repeats for each question, default: 2
--m - max repeats for each question
+-m <num> - max repeats for each question, default: 3
 -c - activate cheat mode
 -d - disable ansi codes (not recomended, use if your term doesn't support them for any reason.
 But consider upgrading your term, it not 1975 anymore bruh).
 Hope your term supprorts UTF-8 at least.
 ```